davidofwatkins/ge-cancellation-checker/README.md

 */30 * * * * /path/to/global-entry-cancellation-checker/ge-checker-cron.py >/dev/null 2>&1
 ```

-Of course, please make sure that [SendMail is working](http://smallbusiness.chron.com/check-sendmail-working-not-linux-49904.html) before trusting this to notify you.
+Of course, if using SendMail instead of Gmail (see `use_gmail` above), please make sure that [SendMail is working](http://smallbusiness.chron.com/check-sendmail-working-not-linux-49904.html) before trusting this to notify you.
 If you want to keep a record, be sure to set a logfile path in your `config.json`.

 ## Contribution ##